Fantastic Monumental World Fair Globes

-"Beside (the Aerial Globe), the promoters say, the Eiffel Tower and the Ferris Wheel are crude engineering feats.
+“Beside (the Aerial Globe), the promoters say, the Eiffel Tower and the Ferris Wheel are crude engineering feats.
 The Aerial Globe will be an immense steel structure, 700 feet high from the stone base to the roof of the observation tower on the top.
 At a height of 110 feet will be a roof garden about 1,000 feet in circumference.
 On that floor will be two restaurants, one German and the other American, and two theatres.
-At a height of 295 feet a coliseum will located, with iron-bridges walks around the globe, giving a complete view of the grounds.
+At a height of 295 feet, a coliseum will be located, with iron-bridges walks around the globe, giving a complete view of the grounds.
 Below will be two regular circus rings and a race track surrounding them, and underneath the tiers of seats will be a menagerie viewed from the circular walk.
-At an elevation of 420 feet will be a great music hall, and at 450 feet a palm garden."
+At an elevation of 420 feet will be a great music hall and at 450 feet a palm garden.”

 “Mr. Blanke and Samuel M. Friede have organized a company with $1,500,000 capital, named the Friede-Blanke Aerial Globe Company, and have begun active work to have this feature constructed.”
 (New York Times, August 29, 1901) Samuel Friede was an architect and inventor.
 The structural engineer for the project was to have been Albert Borden.

 For comparison, the Eiffel Tower cost $1,300,000 to construct in 1889, and the Ferris Wheel constructed for the 1893 World’s Columbian Exposition cost $500,000.